antitree/bsidesroc/content/tickets/trainingday.md

 BSidesROC Training Day is a complementary event the day before the main conference.
 We've set up a full day of training opportunities for students in various subjects.

+Location: Training will be hosted by RIT's B. Thomas Golisano College of Computing & Information Sciences.
+You'll be notified which room your class is in after you purchase the ticket.
+Follow the signs on campus to get to your room.
+See the EventBrite page in the link below for more detailed information.

 Tickets go on sale March 2nd at 12:00PM ET.
+You can click the link below to purchase tickets at that time.

 <a href="https://www.eventbrite.com/e/bsides-rochester-2018-training-day-tickets-43132000976?ref=ebtn" target="_blank"><img src="https://www.eventbrite.com/custombutton?eid=43132000976" alt="Eventbrite - BSides Rochester 2018 Training Day" /></a>